 Virtual tours are an excellent way to showcase your space to potential clients without them ever having to step foot in it.
-By utilising virtual tour technology, you can give your clients a realistic and immersive experience of your venue, which will help them to visualise your space and better understand its potential.
+By utilizing virtual tour technology, you can give your clients a realistic and immersive experience of your venue, which will help them to visualize your space and better understand its potential.

 Update your imagery

 It’s important to keep your property’s imagery up-to-date.
 Outdated photos can give potential customers the wrong impression of your venue.
 Use photos on your website and supplier pages to show off recent renovations and highlight your space in action.

 Personalize your marketing.

 Use marketing that is personalized to the individual.
 This will show the planner that you understand their needs and that you are ready to make their event great.
 This involves creating messaging that is specific to the planner, their event type, and their industry.